xiu10086/RCF/README.md

-### Explanation
+# Explanation
-To verify the effectiveness of our method, we provide the model trained on the Office-Home dataset along with the associated verification code.
+To verify the effectiveness of our method, we provide the model trained on the Office-Home and Office31 datasets along with the associated verification code.
 And we will release all source code if the paper is accepted.
-### Environment
+# Environment
 - Python 3.6
 - cuda9.2 + cudnn7.6.3
 - GPU: two GeForce GTX 1080 Ti
 - pytorch 1.7.0

-### Requirements
+# Requirements
     conda install --yes --file requirements.txt

-### Dataset
+# Dataset

 Download the dataset Office-Home:（https://pan.baidu.com/s/15NzPj74XMDG0fLbyvgkYjA?pwd=ehgi  ,Extract code:ehgi)
+Download the dataset Office31:（https://pan.baidu.com/s/1RWiluvan05EDjrkbayzmMQ?pwd=fwan   ,Extract code:fwan )

 Data Folder structure:
 ```